 Comparison of coverage and connectivity for different usage scenarios

-It is worth noting that Google Fi offers more comprehensive mobile services, including voice calls and text messages, while Skyroam is focused primarily on providing Wi-Fi connectivity,
+It’s essential to note that Google Fi offers more comprehensive mobile services, including voice calls and text messages, while Skyroam focuses primarily on providing Wi-Fi connectivity.

-In google Fi, All plans include data, calls, and texts within the US.
-Make calls to other countries at little to no additional cost, and get international texting from the US including fees.
-Whereas, Skyroam does not provide this facility.
-So, if you expect voice and text from your Wi-Fi, go for a Google FI data Plan.
+With Google Fi, all plans include data, calls, and texts within the US, allowing calls to other countries at little to no additional cost and international texting from the US, which Skyroam does not provide.
+Therefore, if you require voice and text along with your Wi-Fi, Google Fi’s data plan is the way to go.

 Google Fi vs Skyroam: Security and privacy